 On the other hand, Niche Keywords are the queries that extend further to cover a bit more detail of the search intent, such as "Phillips air fryer".
 Niche keywords could be used as a category page of your website as they define the ‘group’ of products you offer.

 For SEO newcomers, we recommend focusing on Long-tail Keywords to get a better head start.
 Basically, long-tail keywords are search queries with 3+ words.
 Usually, they contain specific models, price ranges, and colours.
 They could be "Phillips HD9218 air fryer black" instead of just "air fryer".

 They usually have less search volume and are relatively less competitive compared to generic single-word queries.

 Optimizing your website around each type of keyword will make it land on more SERPs.
 Your website will show up when a customer searches for your product AND when they are NOT.

 Keyword Research Tools & Keyword Planner

 There are many useful keyword research tools on the internet.
-If you already run a Google Ad Campaign, check out Google Keyword Planner.
-If not, there are still many other great tools out there, such as Ahrefs and Ubersuggest.
+If you already run a Google Ads Campaign, check out Google Keyword Planner.
+If not, there are still many other great keyword research tools out there, such as Ahrefs and Ubersuggest.
 Some of them are free as well.

 There are various benefits of utilising keyword research tools.
 They show you the search volume per month for each keyword.
 They determine the difficulty if you want to compete for certain key words.
 They even help you calculate CPC and bidding price if you plan to run search ads for that keyword.
 They also suggest more word recommendations you can use with or instead of the one you looked for.
 Most importantly, most keyword planners can help audit your website’s SEO performance, such as traffic and keyword ranking.